What do I do after a positive meth test?

 Step 2: Lodge a claim through your dashboard

 If you the detailed test shows levels over 1.5 μg then login to your dashboard to make a claim.
 We’ll also need the following documents which you can upload along with the claim:

 - Test report from the testing company that includes photos and details of samples

 - Invoice for detailed test

 - Written inspection reports

 Remember that you need to meet your landlord obligations to have cover for meth contamination.

-Step two: Get a cleaning quote
+Step 3: Get a cleaning quote

 You will need to get a meth decontamination company to give you a quote for cleaning the property back below 1.5 μg.
 They’ll use your detailed test results to put this together.

 When you receive this send us a copy to [email protected].
 We will then advise you about going ahead with the cleaning.